JacksonSearle/model_training/readme.md

       export HF_TOKEN="YOUR_TOKEN_HERE"
       ```

-You're now all set up to start training your rocket model!
+You're now all set up to start training your own model!
 If you have any questions or run into issues, feel free to refer to the documentation or reach out to our community for assistance.

-Happy rocket training! 🚀🛰️
+Happy training!